codebypatrickleung/oci-hpc/README.md

 allow group user to manage all-resources in compartment compartmentName
 ```
 ## Policies for autoscaling or resizing:
-As described when you specify your variables, if you select instance-principal as way of authenticating your node, make sure your generate a dynamic group and give the following policies to it:
+As described when you specify your variables, if you select instance-principal as the method of authenticating your node, make sure you generate a dynamic group and give the following policies to it:
 ```
 Allow dynamic-group instance_principal to read app-catalog-listing in tenancy Allow dynamic-group instance_principal to use tag-namespace in tenancy